Tip 42 - knock knock, who's there?

 One PR suggestion I will make is to use the name of the project only when it’s helpful for clarity.
 If my sentence works without name-checking the project, I can delete it!

-• ✅ You can add MDX pages to your project by adding .mdx files in the special src/pages/ folder.
+- ✅ You can add MDX pages to your project by adding

-• 😐 In Astro, you can add MDX pages to your project by adding .mdx files in the special src/pages/ folder.
+folder. - 😐 In Astro, you can add MDX pages to your project by adding

 For the rest (most?) of our docs that explain “how a thing works in Astro,” emphasizing the in Astro part isn’t necessary and can be annoying for the reader.
 You can perform a, “What other project would we be talking about?” check to decide.
 (Add it to your “avoid sarcastic reader reactions” editing pass.)